RajathAV/DOCKIT/Application/README.md

 **VISIT THE BELOW GIVEN LINK TO ACCESS AND USE THE APPLICATION:** www.dokterapp.tk
 The application is hosted on netlify to remotely access the application

+**NOTE : PLEASE INSTALL BLOCKSTACK BROWSER TO RUN THIS APPLICATION**